 Information on Rosemont Soccer Club and River City Youth Soccer League Activities and Other Helpful Hints – 2018

-The River City Youth Soccer League (“RCYSL”) requires all coaches, assistant coaches, and parent-helpers participate in a background process and have fingerprints.
+The River City Youth Soccer League (“RCYSL”) requires all coaches and assistant coaches participate in a background check process and have fingerprints.
 All persons assisting on the field must have a background check, complete the concussion training and have a photo taken.
 All coaches and helpers are required to have a league-issued badge in order to be on the field and have contact with the players.
 Parent helpers may no longer be on the field with the players without completing these steps.

 No one is supposed to be on the field interacting with the players without a badge.
 If the coach forgets his/her badge and there is no one present with a badge, practice must be canceled.

-The annual Jamboree will be held on August 20, 2016, at Sequoia Elementary School.
+The annual Jamboree will be held on August 18, 2017, at Sequoia Elementary School.
 The Jamboree is the Club’s way of opening the soccer season.
-We provide a snack and refreshments to the players and their families.
 We will have games, a bounce house, dunk tank, music, and a good time will be had by all.

 All Rosemont teams will participate in an exhibition game against another Rosemont team in their age group.
 The games will be shortened to allow time for all teams to play before the heat sets in.
 The game schedule will be distributed shortly.

 Volunteers are needed to help with this event.
 Two volunteers from the U-6 teams and three volunteers from all other teams are required.
 A volunteer schedule will be created around the game schedule and your volunteers will work near their game time.
 Please provide me with each volunteer’s name and a number I can text to, or an email address.

 The options for volunteering at this year's Jamboree are:

 Donate 30 minutes of your time to cover the team's shifts.